-MSLAW is paying Themis to provide you with resources throughout your last year of law school, including the Themis Bar Review Course preceding the Bar examination, so you can successfully complete law school and pass the bar.
+MSLAW is paying Themis to provide you with resources throughout your last year of law school, including the Themis Bar Review Course preceding the Bar Examination, so you can successfully complete law school and pass the bar.
 Upon successful completion of Comparison and graduation, you will have access to the Themis Bar Review preparation course, which will prepare you for the bar exam in the jurisdiction of your choice.
 You should take advantage of all the tools Themis provides including the lectures, outlines, and question banks so that you can master the law and achieve the success you desire.
-In order for MSLAW to cover the cost of your Themis bar prep course, you must complete 75% or more of the Comparison Themis Course during the Spring 2025 semester.
+In order for MSLAW to cover the cost of your Themis bar prep course, you must complete 75% or more of the Comparison Themis Course and 75% of the UWorld assignments during the Fall 2025 semester.